SouravJaiswal/saber-frontend/front-end/final/game_spec.md

 ##Update Link Rate

 The `bot` must specify the new`ARATE`!
-This is the simplest command with obvious useage rules.
+This is the simplest command with obvious usage rules.

 ##Game Engine has got your back covered!